Main Stem of the Salmon River – Idaho

 “THE RIVER OF NO RETURN”

 Idaho’s Main Stem of the Salmon River accesses the most pristine and untouched terrain in the US, slicing through the 2.3 million acre Frank Church River of No Return Wilderness Area, the largest roadless area in the country.
-The Main Stem of the Salmon River is famous for it’s large sandy beaches for camping, warm water for swimming, great trout fishing, fun and easy whitewater, and the best hot spring in the Pacific Northwest.
-No river displays all these characteristics quite like the Main Stem of the Salmon River.
+The Main Salmon River is famous for it’s large sandy beaches for camping, warm water for swimming, great trout fishing, fun and easy whitewater, and the best hot spring in the Pacific Northwest.
+No river displays all these characteristics quite like the Main Salmon River.
 It also boasts a canyon that is deeper than the Grand Canyon.
 The river has recently become famous as the best stand up paddleboard (SUP) river trip in the world for it’s warm water (75+F in August) and fun and safe wave-train rapids.

 Often called the River of No Return, the Main Stem of the Salmon River is chock full of historic miner’s cabins, homesteads and Shoshone Sheepeater and Nez Pierce Indian pictographs and pit houses.
 The early river runners called the Salmon River the “River of No Return” because the wooden scows run in the early 20th century were scrapped at the end of their journey and used to build many of the cabins you see in the canyon.
 But the truth be told the Salmon is in fact a river you’ll want to return to time and time again, and not want to return home at the end of your adventure.

 Please arrive in Salmon, Idaho the night before the trip begins.
 Salmon is a 5-hour drive (1 hour flight) from Boise and a 2-hour drive from Missoula.
 Please see section below on getting to Salmon.
 We have a pre-trip orientation at the Stagecoach Inn (208-756-2919) at 7:30pm the evening before the trip begins.
 We will get acquainted, answer questions, and have a short orientation to show you how to pack the waterproof gear bags we provide for your personal gear.
+Pack for tomorrow’s early morning departure for the Main Salmon River!
+You will meet the Trip Leader tonight and the rest of the guides in the morning at the Main Salmon River.

 Lodging at the Stagecoach Inn is arranged on your own.

-We meet at 7:30am at the Stagecoach Inn for a 2-hour bus ride to the Corn Creek, the put-in for the Main Stem of the Salmon River.
+We meet at 7:30am at the Stagecoach Inn for a 2-hour bus ride to the Corn Creek, the put-in for the Main Salmon River.
 We will stop after 45 minutes to get last minute items (fishing licenses, beer, sunscreen etc.) at the North Fork Store.
 Upon launching our rafts at Corn Creek we journey into the pristine heart of the Frank Church River of No Return Wilderness Area.
 We will encounter Killum, Gun Barrel and Alder rapids today, which are all fun class III wave trains.
 This river calls to adventure seekers, who can choose between the paddle raft, inflatable kayaks or stand-up paddleboards.
 Or you can ride comfortably on an oar raft in our luxurious “Queen of Sheeba Couch” and take in the scenery.
 The fishing is excellent for novice and experienced anglers alike.
 The warm air and water temperatures encourage frequent refreshing dips in the river and we often find guests in calm sections floating next to the rafts.
 Evenings find us enjoying delicious dutch oven delights, relaxing by the campfire, playing horseshoes, listening to the guides sing and play guitar and watching for shooting stars.

 DAYS 2 ~ 5